mm-khalil1/Evaluate_Medical_Video_Credibility_Using_LLMs/README.md

 # LLM Evaluation of Medical Videos

 This folder contains code and scripts for using large language models (LLMs) in evluating the credibility of YouTube medical videos.
-Evaluation is done on the transcripts of the videos, which can be generated using [this script](https://github.com/mm-khalil1/YouTube_Transcript_Generator).
+Evaluation is done on the transcripts of the videos, which was generated using [this script](https://github.com/mm-khalil1/YouTube_Transcript_Generator).

 ## Subfolders